Presentation: Introduction to Software Process (PDF)

 You should be familiar with the details of Waterfall, iterative and incremental, and the UP.

 Agile is not a software process.
-It is a set of values, principles, and practices for sofware development.
+It is a set of values, principles, and practices for sofware development that apply to many processes.

 Goals & Milestones

-In iterative development, each iteration has a goal and criteria to evaluate if the goal has been achieves.
+In iterative development, each iteration has a goal and criteria to evaluate if the goal is achieved.

-Frequent milestones show progress toward finishing the project.
-Just like a “goal”, a milestone has objective criteria to evaluate if has been achieved.
+Frequent milestones show progress toward finishing the project … or toward finishing an iteration or “product increment”.
+Like a “goal”, a milestone has objective criteria to evaluate that is reached.

 Online Courses